 |Perhaps if Luke Perry was on the show I would have watched sooner.|

 I completely avoided the show at all cost.
-My mom tried forcing my entire family to watch the season 2 episode “Halloween” because she read about it in TV Guide.
+My mom tried forcing the entire family to watch the season 2 episode “Halloween” because she read about it in TV Guide.
 I watched about 5 seconds of the episode where a vampire was taping Buffy fight.
-I left opting to watch repeats of Caroline in the City and Frasier in my room instead.
+I left opting to watch repeats of Caroline in the City and Frasier in my bedroom instead.
 Afterword, she then stated I would have liked the show, I filed it in the lame mother drawer and went another 3 seasons with my only sci-fi being the X-Files and Star Trek.

 |Must See TV|

 Then I saw ads for Angel, and was like “Ugg a spinoff of that lame Buffy show!”
 I still refused to watch.
 Things changed in the summer of 2000, it was after Season 4 of Buffy and Season 1 of Angel, there is nothing on TV and I settled on an episode of Angel.
 It was the episode “Room With A View” featuring the first appearance of Phantom Dennis, it was an okay episode to start with.
-I was a completely lost on all the characters and history but the dude who played Mark from Rosanne (Glenn Quinn) was on the show so it wasn’t all bad.
+I was completely lost on all the characters and history but the dude who played Mark from Rosanne (Glenn Quinn) was on the show so it wasn’t all bad.
 I didn’t immediately watch more episodes but I wasn’t a hater of Angel anymore.

 |Phantom Dennis was one of the best characters ever created for Television.|

-Then the season premiere of Buffy season 5 comes around and it’s with Dracula.
+Then the premiere of Buffy season 5 comes around and it’s with Dracula.
 My mother tells me about it and says I should check it out, so I concede.
 I am again super lost as to who all the characters are and all the back-story but the episode was funny enough.
 I still didn’t start watching regularly though.
 I was just a no longer a hater.

 |The best part of the episode was when he recorporalized and she stabbed him again.
-Turning the trope on it's butt.|
+Turning the trope on its butt.|

 I walked into the show unaware Dawn had existed in prior seasons.
 I thought she was always a character.
 I didn’t understand Spike’s chip.
 All the relationships were lost to me.
 The other issue was season 4 repeats were played in between new episodes, so I was having problems following the continuity of the season.
-I would mention the episode where Seth Green returned and my buddy at school was like that was a repeat.
+I would mention the episode where Seth Green returned and my buddy at school was like "that's a repeat."
 I’d see Adam floating around causing shenanigans and then Glory.
 But eventually Tara gets her memory wiped in “Tough Love” and I am hooked for the rest of the series.

 |Without Buffy I wouldn't believe Seth Green could do anything but comedic roles.|

 So I was regularly watching all of Seasons 6 and 7 of Buffy and Seasons 3 - 5 of Angel and trying to catch up by watching repeats of older seasons but they were hard to find and out of sequence.
-It it didn’t matter thought, the show was that good.
+It didn’t matter though, the show was that good.
 Watching the show in this sequence had many drawbacks.
 I never appreciated Spike and what he brought to the show, I missed all the great Cordelia moments.
 Any episode I saw, I knew certain good guys and bad guys weren’t going to die or the basic gist on how things go down.